Wyoming Blog 2014

 This was actually taken at midnight with the moon for illumination.

-As you have saw earlier, Katherine is a fire spinner/juggler.
+As you have seen earlier, Katherine is a fire spinner/juggler.
 Here she is spinning LED’s.

 And now dress rehearsal for a performance at a local museum’s Halloween party.